riturajsingh2015/DeepRL/README.md

 In which there is an Agent and an environment.
 The Agent takes Action on the environment and receives a reward.
 The Goal of the Agent is to learn from the environment in turn maximizing the rewards.

 ![Reinforcement Learning](https://h3abionet.github.io/H3ABioNet-ML-glossary/figures/RL.png)
+*Fig. 1: This Photo by Unknown Author is licensed under CC BY-SA-NC*

 ### Elements of Reinforcement Learning